SaurabhJha/SaurabhJha.github.io/_posts/2020-06-12-implementing-regular-expressions.md

 Therefore, the output of tokenizing `12 + 123` is `<positive_integer, 12>, <+, +>, and <positive_integer, 123>`.

-Here's one problem with the above approach.
+There is a problem however with this approach.
 Suppose we have the following regular expressions.
 1. A regular expression for numbers: `(0|1|2|3|4|5|6|7|8|9)(0|1|2|3|4|5|6|7|8|9)*`.
 2. A regular expression for single equals: `=`.
 3. A regular expression for double equals: `==`.